micunm/np_szkolenie_flask/README.md

 Add it in pyCharm config run.

 ## Assignments
-* Display name of logged in user in top right corner, or 'Unknown'
+* Display name of logged in user in top right corner, or 'Unknown' - z sesji
 * Add new field in form - `age` and save value in `session`.
 This field should be positive integer, so IntegerField and NumberRange should be used.
 If `age` isn't present in session - display 0.